amanmogal/amanmogal/README.md

 # Hi there, I'm Aman Mogal! 👋

-## 🚀 About Me: The Cloud-Native AI Enthusiast
+## About Me: The Cloud-Native AI Enthusiast

-I'm a Third-year Computer Engineering student with a burning passion for bridging the gap between AI, Cloud Technologies, and secure application development.
+I'm a final-year Computer Engineering student with a burning passion for bridging the gap between AI, Cloud Technologies, and secure application development.
 I thrive on building, learning, and contributing to the open-source community.
 I'm on a mission to become a Software Engineer, leveraging cutting-edge technologies to create impactful solutions.

 - 🌱 I'm currently diving deep into **ML, Kubernetes, AI, and Cloud Native Applications**.
 Constantly expanding my knowledge in these rapidly evolving fields. 📚